frontenddogma/web-development-glossary/manuscript/d.md

 : → Developer Experience

 Dynamic
-: A type of website being dynamic on the server or on the client side: A server-side dynamic website is a website whose construction is controlled by an application server processing server-side scripts.
+: A type of website being dynamic on the server or on the client side.
+A server-side dynamic website is a website whose construction is controlled by an application server processing server-side scripts.
 In server-side scripting, parameters determine how the assembly of every new website proceeds, including the setting up of more client-side processing.
 A client-side dynamic website processes the website using HTML scripting running in the browser as it loads.
 JavaScript and other scripting languages determine the way the HTML in the received page is parsed into the Document Object Model, or DOM, that represents the loaded website.
 The same client-side techniques can then dynamically update or change the DOM in the same way.&nbsp;[†](#w-dynamic)

 Dynamic HTML
 : A collection of technologies used together to create interactive and animated websites by using a combination of a static markup language (such as HTML), a client-side scripting language (such as JavaScript), a presentation definition language (such as CSS), and the Document Object Model (DOM).
 The application of DHTML was introduced by Microsoft with the release of Internet Explorer 4 in 1997.&nbsp;[†](#w-dynamic-html)